What is 1-3-5 Rule?

 3. Stay Flexible:

-Remain flexible and adaptable throughout the day to accommodate unexpected tasks or changes in priorities.
+Remain flexible and adaptable throughout the day to accommodate unexpected tasks or changes in priorities, leaving room in your schedule for unforeseen events or personal downtime.
 Adjust the schedule as needed to address urgent issues while still making progress on the identified tasks.

 Examples of the 1-3-5 Rule in Practice